AI-ML-DL-EXPERT/Cat-VS-Dog-Classifier/README.md

 # Cat-VS-Dog-Classifier
-Deep learning project using CNN to classify cat and dog images.
-Implemented in TensorFlow and Keras, trained on a labeled dataset.
-Includes model code and training data.
+This repository contains a deep learning project for classifying images of cats and dogs.
+The project utilizes convolutional neural networks (CNNs) to achieve high accuracy in distinguishing between the two animal classes.
+The model is implemented using TensorFlow and Keras, and it is trained on a large dataset of labeled cat and dog images.
+The repository includes the model code, training data, and evaluation scripts to assess the model's performance.
+Additionally, it provides instructions for running the classifier on new images to predict whether they contain a cat or a dog.